Home » Blog » How to Design Parts for CNC Machining?

 Recommendation: use industrial timber, steel, aluminum, and plastic as primary materials.

-Surface finish is the last step for the maching process, it affects the appearance and surface hardness.
-For common materials, there has different types for option, such as anodizing, UV coating, electroplating, polishing and so on.
+Surface finish is the last step in the matching process, it affects the appearance and surface hardness.
+For common materials, there has different types of options, such as anodizing, UV coating, electroplating, polishing, and so on.